sr3m/UASDdb_aspx2json/README.md

 # UASDdb_aspx2json

-UASD database aspx to json is a python script that allows you to get data from the UASD ASPX server and translate it into JSON to be use as an API for programas
+UASD database aspx to json is a python script that allows you to get data from the UASD ASPX server and translate it into JSON to be use as an API.

+## Requirements

+* Requests module
+* Json module
+* Pandas module
+* OS module